Ashutosh2512/microservice/README.md

 # microservice
-This is just for the purpose of learning about microservice and uses openfeign for REST template, ribbon for load balancing and zuul api gateway.
+This is demo project for microservices enablement and uses openfeign for REST template, ribbon for load balancing and zuul api gateway.